breuerfelix/breuerfelix.github.io/_posts/18-05-23-React-Hot-Loader-Express.md

 category: tutorial
 ---

-To start a tiny [react-app](https://reactjs.org) (with the new [ES6](http://es6-features.org/) features) I wanted to have a basic [hot-reload](https://github.com/gaearon/react-hot-loader) development server with an [expressJS](http://expressjs.com/) backend server, to handle API calls in the future.
+To start a tiny [react-app](https://reactjs.org) (with the new [ES6](http://es6-features.org/) features), I wanted to have a basic [hot-reload](https://github.com/gaearon/react-hot-loader) development server with an [ExpressJS](http://expressjs.com/) backend server to handle API calls in the future.
-This should be bundled with [webpack](https://webpack.js.org) because it's the most popular and kinda easy to handle react in my opinion.
+This should be bundled with [webpack](https://webpack.js.org) because it's the most popular and kind of easy way to handle React, in my opinion.

 Since I couldn't find any good documentation on the internet, I decided to put all of this together with the newest versions out there in 2018.<!--more-->

-Many react apps are created with [create-react-app](https://github.com/facebook/create-react-app) nowadays.
-This is really easy to get started, but once you want to configure the build syste just a little bit, it's time to eject the project.
-At this point it get's confusing because many beginners cant handle the ejected code.
+Many React apps are created with [create-react-app](https://github.com/facebook/create-react-app) nowadays.
+This is really easy to get started, but once you want to configure the build system just a little bit, it's time to eject the project.
+At this point, it gets confusing because many beginners can't handle the ejected code.

 ## GitHub Repository

-If you don't wann see my config files or read any explanation, just go ahead and fork / clone my GitHub Repository to start your own react journey.
+If you don't want to see my config files or read any explanation, just go ahead and fork/clone my GitHub repository to start your own React journey.

 [GitHub Repo](https://github.com/breuerfelix/reactStarter-WebpackHotMiddlewareExpressJs)

 ## Starting your Server

 The [NodeJs]() server will compile the client via webpack and serve it.
-There is no need for a second console which is serving the bundle via webpack.
+There is no need for a second console to serve the bundle via webpack.

 ```bash
 $ npm start